-Older Adults and Persons with Disabilities.
 As the designated Area Agency on Aging (under the federal Older Americans Act) for Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Gilpin and Jefferson counties, DRCOG advocates, plans, funds and coordinates the provision of services for older adults.
 DRCOG also has been designated as an Aging and Disability Resource Center (ADRC) under the Affordable Care Act (ACA) and in that capacity is charged with providing a coordinated and streamlined access point to long-term care services and supports for adults age 60 and over or age 18 and over living with a disability, and their caregivers.
 As an advocate for older adults, persons with disabilities, and their caregivers, DRCOG works with various groups and individuals to support state legislation, regulations and programs to meet their needs.
 DRCOG also provides the direct services of a long-term care ombudsman and information, referral and assistance.
-In performing these roles, DRCOG supports the following:

-Planning and Delivery of Services
+Planning and delivery of services

-The federal Older Americans Act and the state Older Coloradans Act mandate critical roles for Area Agencies on Aging: planning and developing programs and services to meet the needs of older adults; advocating for and representing the issues and concerns of older adults; and distributing federal and state funds to service providers.
+The federal Older Americans Act and the state Older Coloradans Act mandate critical roles for area agencies on aging: planning and developing programs and services to meet the needs of older adults; advocating for and representing the issues and concerns of older adults; and distributing federal and state funds to service providers.
 As an ADRC, DRCOG is directed to provide older adults, persons with disabilities, and their caregivers with information and assistance about available resources and options counseling.
 DRCOG works with the state, other government agencies, consumers, service providers, private and nonprofit organizations, and foundations to identify needs for services and then brings the parties together to determine the preferred approaches to address these needs.
-DRCOG supports state legislative and regulatory provisions reinforcing collaboration between the state and Area Agencies on Aging and respecting their respective roles and interests, consistent with these state and federal laws.
+DRCOG supports state legislative and regulatory provisions reinforcing collaboration between the state and area agencies on aging and respecting their respective roles and interests, consistent with these state and federal laws.
 DRCOG supports collaboration and partnerships to effectively and efficiently meet service needs consistent with DRCOG's responsibilities as an Area Agency on Aging and an ADRC.